IIIF/api/source/api/extension/navplace/index.md

 }
 ```

-### 3.3 Context Considerations for GeoJSON-LD `properties`

-The value of `properties` can be any JSON object and is used to supply additional information associated with the geographic coordinates.
-Terms used in `properties` _SHOULD_ be described either by [local linked data contexts](https://www.w3.org/TR/json-ld11/#dfn-local-context) or [registered IIIF API extensions](https://iiif.io/api/extension/#abstract).
-If a client discovers properties that it does not understand, then it _MUST_ ignore them.

-## 4. Implementation Notes
+## 5. Implementation Notes

-### 4.1 GeoJSON-LD on the Web
+### 5.1 GeoJSON-LD on the Web

 The choice to use GeoJSON-LD is not arbitrary.
-It is the primary geocoordinate data format supported by web-based maps.
+It is the primary geographic coordinate data format supported by web-based map platforms.
 Too often, poorly formatted datasets are programmatically transformed into GeoJSON as a shim into web-based map platforms in order to preserve the original data format.
-This extension drives implementers to have geocoordinate data saved as GeoJSON-LD when it is intended for use on the web.
+This extension drives implementers to have geographic coordinate data saved as GeoJSON-LD when it is intended for use on the web.
 This practice removes barriers for interoperable geocoordinate data as well as promotes the robust functionality of prior, current, and upcoming web-based map platform developments.

-### 4.2 IIIF Cookbook
+### 5.2 IIIF Cookbook

 The [IIIF Cookbook](https://iiif.io/api/cookbook/) exemplifies implementations of digital objects under IIIF Presentation API 3.
 IIIF Cookbook recipes exemplifying use of the `navPlace` property are under development.
 This specification will update to include links to those recipes as they are published.